whwbaird-appdev/ruby-koans/README.md

 What just happened?
 The important bits:

  - `ruby path_to_enlightenment.rb`: The equivalent of `rails grade`; both are wrappers around an underlying command to run an automated test suite.
- - `Failed assertion.`: the test failure message.
+ - `Failed assertion.`: The test failure message.
  - `/Users/raghubetina/code/appdev-projects/ruby-koans/about_asserts.rb:10:in 'test_assert_truth'`: The file and line number of the test that failed.

 Let's go to that file, `about_asserts.rb`, and check out Line 10.